 In 2013, 14 American citizens or permanent residents were implicated in the U.S. on terror-related charges, ranging from domestic plots and conspiracies to providing material support to terrorists abroad.
-Many were directly influenced by propaganda easily accessible online.
+Many were directly influenced by propaganda easily accessible on online.

 Al Qaeda in the Arabian Peninsula's English-language Inspire magazine has influenced numerous international and domestic terrorists.
 ADL has been monitoring Inspire since its first issue.
 This portal compiles information on all issues of Inspire magazine, its primary authors and other English-language propaganda disseminated by the terrorist organization.